syaffers/t-rex-runner-ai/README.md

 The KL Agent is not a game playing-agent, but instead is a data collection agent which interfaces with the user inputs as they play the game.
-The agent collects grayscale images of the game area and the corresponding action at that frame
+The agent collects grayscale images of the game area (sized down to quarter size) and the corresponding action at that frame. ~~The images and action vectors are then stored in an `.npz` file.~~ Saving as `.npy` files are more performant.

 ## Wishlist